 Understanding the Results

-After all the participants finish, a summary appears in the Result column.
+After all the participants finish, a summary of the results appears on the main dashboard.

 Click a test title on the dashboard to go to the Results tab.